-Aaron Rodgers Introduces New Team to New Wife
+An Emotional Aaron Rodgers Introduces Teammates to His Wife

 “Fellas,” Rodgers said softly, holding up his illuminated phone, “I want you to meet Veronica.
 She’s my muse.”

 The locker room froze.
-TJ Watt paused mid-chew.
-Minkah Fitzpatrick tilted his head.
+TJ Watt paused mid chew.
 DK Metcalf leaned in cautiously.

 “…So she’s your phone?”
 Metcalf asked.